ThoughtWorksInc/Compute.scala/README.md

 #### Mutable variables

-`Tensor`s are immutable, but you can creating mutable variables of cached tensor to workaround the limitation.
+`Tensor`s are immutable, but you can create mutable variables of cached tensor to workaround the limitation.

 ``` scala
 var Resource(weight, releaseWeight) = Tensor.random(Array(32, 32)).doCache.acquire.blockingAwait